🌘 ahh.txt đŸ‘»

 They asked if I was OK, like how the knife stabbed me.
 Was someone there?
 No?
 Did you?
 Yes?!?
 By accident?
 Hmm.

-I have four units of someone else’s blood pumping inside of me, another person, another person’s life.
+I have six units of someone else’s blood pumping inside of me, another person, another person’s life.
 Another person.

 I told him that I would stay alive to honor the blood I had been given.
 This is absurd because it was an accident.
-I wonder what Abby said to him; I really need to read that letter.
+I wonder what Abby said to him.

 He asked if I had anyone to bring me clothes, immediately an absurd question, but I had been naked under a hospital gown for the entire time.
 Ah, my clothes were soaked in blood, and the apartment.
 I said no, he sighed and smiled wearily at me.